-An economy is called agrarian if the share of its primary sector is 50 per cent or more in the total output (the GDP) of the economy.
+An economy is called agrarian if its share of the primary sector is 50 per cent or more in the total output (the GDP) of the economy.
 At the time of Independence, India was such an economy.
-But now it shows the typical symptom of a service economy with the primary sector's contribution falling to almost 18 per cent of its total produce, while almost 60 per cent of their population depends on the primary sector for its livelihood.
-Thus, in monetary terms India is no more an agrarian economy, the dependency ratio makes it so-India being the first such example in the economic history of the world.
+But now it shows the symptom of a service economy with the primary sector's contribution falling to almost 18 per cent of its total produce, while almost 49 per cent of the population depends on the primary sector for their livelihood.
+Thus, in monetary terms India is no more an agrarian economy, however the dependency ratio makes it so-India being the first such example in the economic history of the world.

-2. INDUSTRIAL ECONOMY
+2. Industrial Economy

 If the secondary sector contributes 50 per cent or more to the total produce value of an economy, it is an industrial economy.
 Higher the contribution, higher is the level of industrialisation.
-The western economies who went for early industrialisation earning faster income and developing early known as developed economies.
+The western economies which went for early industrialisation earning faster income and developing early are known as developed economies.
 Most of these economies have crossed this phase once the process of industrialisation saturated.

-3. SERVICE ECONOMY
+3. Service Economy